Google Maps Geocoding guide (coverage, pricing, rate limits, licensing)

 - Intelligent parsing handles typos, abbreviations, and incomplete addresses

-- Massive POI database with 200M+ businesses worldwide
+- Massive POI database with 200M+ places worldwide

 - Regular updates to addresses, roads, and business information